|

 fine oil painting

 analogy A song is like a fine oil painting.
-The canvas represents the tune on to which
+The canvas represents the tune on

 fishing